 43. Dress Up As a Sumo Wrestler

 Be a Sumo Wrestler and dress up like one by tying pillows around your tummy and putting on mommy’s tees.
-This is a real fun!
+This is a real fun game to play when bored!

 44. Play Dart Game